AlexandruDoicu/Balanced-and-Central-Configurations/BCCCViewer/Readme.md

-# Balanced and Central Configuration Viewer (BCCViewer)
+# Balanced and Central Configuration Viewer